Kraljic Matrix: the Basics and Example

 7. Implement and monitor strategy

-This step-by-step makes it easier to control stock management.
+The step-by-step process enables better management of stock inventory operations.
 This prevents obsolescent stock and excess supplies and this leads to cost reduction.

 Spreading via the Kraljic portfolio purchasing model